naotoyamaguchi/Hapi-routeConfig/README.md

 })
 ```

-Using a parameter in your path would look like:
+Using a parameter in your path and reply would look like:

 ```
 server.route({